Maciej654/Concurrent_programming_in_C/README.txt

 1.To compile type 'make -B' and  press Enter

-2.To run first program type './a' and press Enter
-To run second program type './b' and press Enter
+2.To run the first program type './a' and press Enter To run the second program type './b' and press Enter

 3.The content of files: